x0xr00t/php-security/README.md

 The module should appear on phpinfo() webpage if it's succesfully loaded.

-You should install php/ directory inside a root managed directory, but you can include inside the php library of your vhost.
-Another option is to define the directory into the include_dir directive, but the path is hardcoded to /etc/php/mods-available/security/prepend.php .
+You should install php/ directory inside a root user managed directory, but you can include inside the php library of your vhost... another option is to define the directory into the include_dir directive, but the path is hardcoded to /etc/php/mods-available/security/prepend.php .

-Once the hooked function is called, the execution flow is redirected to a another function by a jmp injection inside its content.
+Once the hooked function is called, the execution flow is redirected to a another function by a jmp.
 And those functions are dedicated to each hooked one.
 Those for shell execution, are already coded and they are: filtered_exec, filtered_system, etc.

+The unhook_func() is called, to restore the opcodes, and should be removed in newer versions as described in TODO, because it's not well done.

-The unhook_func() is called, to restore the opcodes.
-When the function in question is restored, a call is made to the real function.
-But before the whitelist is queried for allowing or denying the execution.
+When the function in question is restored, a call is made to the real function, but will be replaced by a trampoline in a future version.
+Before calling or not the shell execution command function, the whitelist is queried for allowing or denying the execution.

 Another file inside php/ is the whitelist.php.
 Which has an array where the absolute paths of the php scripts which are allowed to execute, are defined.
+Here you must define carefully each script which is able to execute shell commands, and I recommend you that an IT Security expert helps you to pentest those scripts, before whitelisting them, if you are going to use this module.

 Then the function is re-hooked.
+(But that shouldn't happen on first release).

 If an script calls those hooked functions, and the path of the script is not inside the whitelist array, it'll log in #slack or in syslog.
-You should have a look to the php/ functions.
+Depending on your configuration.
+You should have a look to the php/ functions to configure it.

 In the first time you should generate the extension scripts and files.
 Then install the .ini of the mod, and copy it to libraries path.